Heat Sealer Review

 Once you find out what heat setting works with your bag it is a piece of cake.
 Just place the cookie into the bag, place the bag onto the heat sealer where you want to seal it and press the arm down.
 Easy Peasy Lemon Squeezy!
 And it works!
 No problems, no worries!

-I highly recommend this Heat Sealer.
-It works, it doesn’t take up that much room, and does not have magnets that will drop it on the floor.
+I highly recommend this Heat Sealer because it works and it doesn’t take up that much room.
 As far as storage goes, it is nice and thin and won’t take up that much room in a cabinet or closet.

 You can seal the bag on more than one side to give your cookie a custom package.

-- I’m not sure what the strips are called, but Amazon has them listed as “Spare Parts.”
-They aren’t expensive and you’ll can get 2 for less than $5.
+- I’m not sure what the strips are called, but Amazon has them listed as “Spare Parts” and they aren’t expensive and you’ll get 2 for less than $5.
 Not a bad deal if you ask me, but just make sure these will work with your machine before you order.

 I hope this helps you decide on a heat sealer.
 It’s clear to see why cookie decorators use this machine and I wish I would have purchased mine years ago.
-I know my impulse Heat Sealere aka “Sticky” and I are going to become friends fast with the holidays coming up.
-And since he works so well, I am willing to find a storage place for him.
+I know my impulse heat sealer and I am going to become friends.
+With the holiday arriving I’m willing to find a storage place for him.
 It’s well worth the effort to move a few things around.

 Disclaimer: Lisa Snyder is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.